 - Ask your agency (s): if you work for or have ties to agencies that are going to TravCon they may have exclusive events for their travelers

 - Look for info at the exhibit hall: Usually if a company is hosting an event they will advertise it at their exhibit hall booth.
-This is how I found out about some happy hours in the past.
+They may give you a code or card to enter the event.

 5. Arrive Early and Enjoy Las Vegas